AnweshCR7/AnweshCR7/README.md

   Made with :blue_heart: &nbsp;using GitHub Markdown &nbsp;:arrow_down:
 </p> -->

-I am a highly motivated developer with a predisposition towards exploring new fields and technologies.
-In my role as a Software Engineering Specialist, the fact that I was able to deliver multiple production level web based tools in less than a year on the job, demonstrates my ability to pick things up real quick.
-Worked with Angular 5 and Polymer with a C#/.NET back-end.

-Given a history of strong projects involving Web/Android based UI and writing REST APIs and Services, I can translate a real world problem into software based solutions with fair competence.
-While my professional expertise lies in building highly scalable and functional web applications, personally I love spending time reading about advances in tech and the various innovative solutions that are being applied around the world to solve interestingly complex cross-domain problems.
-(Read, Medium).

-Apart from that, I am an football fanatic (Manchester United fan: Hardcore), and I love meeting new people as it allows me to gain a better perspective at life.
+Apart from that, I am an avid football fan (Glory Glory,Manchester United), and I love meeting new people as it allows me to gain a better perspective at life.
 Interested in AI projects and ideas which I pursue part time.
 Confidence and Conscientiousness are two words that describe me aptly.